m101yosef/m101yosef.github.io/content/publication/ml-dl-101/index.md

 <figure>
   <img src="./images/unsupervised.png">
-  <figcaption>Figure 1.3: Data from the iris dataset proposed by Fisher (1936).
+  <figcaption>Figure 3: Data from the iris dataset proposed by Fisher (1936).
 The x and y axes are two of the features.
 The left figure shows the true labels for each of the data points, where red points belong to the setosa class, pink are virginica, and green are versicolor.
 The right figure shows an assignment of each point to a cluster, learned via k-means clustering (<a href="https://medium.com/@belen.sanchez27/predicting-iris-flower-species-with-k-means-clustering-in-python-f6e46806aaee">Sanchez, 2018</a>).</figcaption>
 </figure>

 If you think about how you learn and the nature of learning, you will clearly see that you learn by interacting with your world (or environment).
 At the same time, you are acutely aware of how your world responds to what you do, and your goal is to get the best results through your actions.
 The same thing happens with our little RL agent; the agent learns from the world/environment by interacting with it, through trial and error, and receiving rewards; negative or positive as feedback for performing actions.
 The agent is not told which actions to take at first, but the agent uses the feedback from the environment to discover which actions yield the most reward.

 <figure>
   <img src="./images/rl-process.png">
-  <figcaption>Figure 1.4: Reinforcement learning process starts with the agent observing the state of the environment and take action according to the agent’s policy then receives a reward negative or positive from the environment and move to the next state after that the process repeats (<a href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/">Sutton & Barto, 2018</a>).</figcaption>
+  <figcaption>Figure 4: Reinforcement learning process starts with the agent observing the state of the environment and take action according to the agent’s policy then receives a reward negative or positive from the environment and move to the next state after that the process repeats.
+Based on a similar figure in (<a href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/">Sutton & Barto, 2018</a>).</figcaption>
 </figure>

 Reinforcement learning differs from supervised learning; supervised learning is learning from a training set of labeled examples provided by a knowledgeable external supervisor giving the AI the solution and the right action to take in a specific situation.
 The goal of supervised learning is to generalize a rule for the AI to deal with other situations that are not in the training set.
 But in real-world interactive problems, the answer often emerges through exploration and trial and error.
 There might not be a definitive “correct” answer for every situation the agent encounters.
 Even if there is a right answer for some situations, it will not work well as a general solution (<a href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/">Sutton & Barto, 2018</a>).